johnfmorton/progressive-share-button/README.md

 // example of listening for the custom events document.addEventListener('progressive-share-success', (e) => {
-  // e.detail contains the share data that was shared console.log('The progressive-share event was heard.', e.detail);
+  // e.detail contains the share data that was shared console.log('The progressive-share-success event was heard.', e.detail);
 });
 document.addEventListener('progressive-share-fail', (e) => {
   // e.detail contains the error message